gmc-code/PC-algorithms1/docs/maths_python/maths_python_intro.rst

 | level 10 Implement algorithms using data structures in a general-purpose programming language (VCMNA334)
 | See: https://victoriancurriculum.vcaa.vic.edu.au/Curriculum/ContentDescription/VCMNA334
+| NEW: https://victoriancurriculum.vcaa.vic.edu.au/vc-maths-v2/level-10.html
+| level 10 implement algorithms that use data structures using pseudocode or a general purpose programming language (VC2M10A06)

 	* **Using two-dimensional arrays such as matrices to represent and implement sequences of transformations of sets of points in the plane**
 	* **Using pointers in algorithms**

-| NEW: https://victoriancurriculum.vcaa.vic.edu.au/vc-maths-v2/level-10.html
-| level 10 implement algorithms that use data structures using pseudocode or a general purpose programming language (VC2M10A06)

-	* using two-dimensional arrays such as matrices to represent and implement sequences of transformations of sets of points in the plane
-	* using pointers in algorithms

 ----

 | level 10A Devise and use algorithms and simulations to solve mathematical problems (VCMNA358)
 | See: https://victoriancurriculum.vcaa.vic.edu.au/Curriculum/ContentDescription/VCMNA358

-	* **Applying a systematic guess-check-and-refine algorithm to identify an approximate value for the root of an equation in an interval**
-	* **Developing simulations for counter-intuitive problems in probability such as the Monty Hall problem or derangements**

 | NEW: https://victoriancurriculum.vcaa.vic.edu.au/vc-maths-v2/level-9.html
 | level 9 devise and use algorithms and simulations to solve mathematical problems (VC2M10AA02)

-	* applying a systematic guess-check-and-refine algorithm to identify an approximate value for the root of an equation in an interval
+	* **Applying a systematic guess-check-and-refine algorithm to identify an approximate value for the root of an equation in an interval**
-	* developing simulations for counterintuitive problems in probability such as the Monty Hall problem or derangements
+	* **Developing simulations for counterintuitive problems in probability such as the Monty Hall problem or derangements**